guettafa/express-backend/README.md

 npm install
 ```

-3. Generate Certificate
+3. Generate Cert + Key for HTTPS
 ```sh
 # Execute this command in project root
 openssl req -nodes -new -x509 -keyout src/certs/server.key -out src/certs/server.cert
 ```

 ## Create .env file
-Create a .env file in project root.
+The .env file should be in project root.

 ```sh
 # Free to you to change values by anything you want